spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 Create a repository for yourself based on the [template repository here][tpl] and [clone] it to your local machine.

-The main piece of configuration for our Spinnaker is the `SpinnakerService` manifest.
-This manifest describes what version of Spinnaker we want to deploy, specific configuration for each service (e.g. turning on/off feature flags), and more.
+The main configuration for your Spinnaker is the `SpinnakerService` manifest.
+This manifest describes what version of Spinnaker you want to deploy, specific configuration for each service (e.g. turning on/off feature flags), and more.

-We manage our configuration files using `kustomize`, which is a tool that allows us to combine and modify partial configurations into a complete manifest that we apply to the cluster.
+In this workshop, you manage your configuration files using `kustomize`, which is a tool that allows you to combine and modify partial configurations into a complete manifest that you apply to the cluster.

-If you are new to `kubectl` and `kustomize`, the `kustomization.yaml` file will be your "main" entry point and the files referenced will contain partial configuration files that are combined into a single `SpinnakerService` manifest.
+If you are new to `kubectl` and `kustomize`, the `kustomization.yaml` file will be your main entry point.
+The referenced files contain partial configurations that are combined into a single `SpinnakerService` manifest.
-For more information on `kustomize` see the [official documentation here][kustomize].
+For more information on `kustomize`, see the [official documentation][kustomize].
-It is not necessary to install `kustomize` separately for this workshop, it is already bundled as part of `kubectl`.
+It is not necessary to install `kustomize` separately for this workshop since it is bundled with `kubectl`.

 ### Choose a version

-The first thing we'll change is the version of Spinnaker we want to deploy.
-Open `spinnakerservice.yml` and you'll see the following snippet of configuration:
+The first thing you need to change is the version of Spinnaker you want to deploy.
+Open `spinnakerservice.yml` and find the following snippet of configuration:

 ```yaml
 apiVersion: spinnaker.io/v1alpha2